elcrion/demo.cardlistview/README.md

 To set up the listview follow this steps :

-1.Add "@drawable/rowshadow" as a bacground to row element of your list and make padding to the item, like this :
+1.Add "@drawable/rowshadow" as a background to row element of your list and make padding to the item, like this :

 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"
     android:layout_width="fill_parent"